bhigy/zr-2021vg_baseline/docs/LOWBUDGET.md

 ## Pretrained models

 Pretrained models can be downloaded from [the ZeroSpeech challenge website](https://download.zerospeech.com).
-Simply unzip the archive under the repository root directory.
+Simply unzip the archive and copy the `exps` folder under the repository root directory.

 ## Training procedure